 I love these three questions because they’re not new, just a different way of asking the same question.
 Does how you spend your money align with your values?
 When you factor in life energy, it makes you think deeply about every dollar you earn, the energy it took to earn that dollar and if your purchase is worth the time it took to spend that dollar.

 “Frugality is the right-use (which sounds, appropriately, like “righteous– the wise stewarding of money, time, energy, space, and possessions.”- Vicki Robins

 Vicki’s quote about frugality is something I live by.
 Being frugal does not mean being cheap, it simply means wise stewardship of how you spend your time and money.
 For those of us with financial goals, being a good steward of our money is not easy socially.
 Other people’s opinions of you won’t matter if you grow and prosper financially.
 Being frugal is how I personally maintain a debt-free life.

 We all seek to achieve financial independence which is defined as “having an income sufficient for your basic needs and comforts from a source other than paid employment”.
 We’re all headed towards retirement one way or another.
 Having financial independence is empowering and gives you options to focus on the things you’re passionate about.

-I am thankful Vicki Robin and Joe Dominquez wrote this classic book because we all need an introspective look at how we spend our time and whether or not our time is spent in alignment with our values.
+In conclusion I am thankful Vicki Robin and Joe Dominquez wrote this classic book because we all need an introspective look at how we spend our time and whether or not our time is spent in alignment with our values.
 Money matters but it’s not the only thing that matters.
 I wish you financial independence, freedom of choice and abundant giving.